Biomass Conversion and Biorefinery

 The term biomass describes all substances of organic and thus carbon-based origin.
 This includes all plants and animals living in nature (primary biomass) and the resulting residues (secondary biomass).
 In a broader sense, the products of a technical conversion or material use of biomass (e.g. paper, slaughterhouse waste, organic household waste fraction) also count as biomass.

-A form of "rotting", also known as the carbonization, turns biomass into fossil fuel.
+A form of "rotting", also known as carbonization, turns biomass into fossil fuel.
 This is how peat is first produced, which in time turns into lignite and then stone coal.
 This naturally occurring process of coal formation, however, is too slow in the human sense of time.
 Huge amounts of coal, which formed naturally over millions of years, have been burned during the last 200 years.
 The same applies to petroleum, which, in addition to being used as an energy source, is also the precursor for the production of a large variety of base chemicals.

 Various processes and technologies have been developed to replace fossil and thus finite raw materials with renewable raw materials.
 We differentiate: